-the HABS, the Historic American Engineering Record (HAER), or the Historic American Landscape Survey (HALS) programs; or other recordation methods stipulated in the MOA and described in the BETP.
-The relocation plan will provide for stabilization of the structures before, during, and after the move, as well as inadvertent damage.
-1 CUL-MM #11 Minimize Adverse Operational Noise Effects A BETP will identify the historic properties/historical resources that will be subject to treatment to minimize the indirect adverse effects caused by the operational noise of the HST project.
-Properties subject to this mitigation will be treated in consultation with the landowner or land-owning agencies and the CEQA lead agency (i.e., the Authority).
-Preliminary project design options, such as noise walls, have been developed to help reduce noise impacts and follow FRA methodologies for noise abatement.
-Pre- construction/ Construction e/Post- Construction Reporting Ongoing Contractor Contractor construction and Construction BETP PA Historic American Building Survey (HABS)/Historic American Engineering Record (HAER)/ Historic American Landscape Survey (HALS) programs, MOA Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.
-CUL-MM #12 Prepare and Submit Hadditional Recordation and Documentation on Beta Perpare and Documentation on Hadditional Recordation and Documentation on Hadditional Recordation and Documentation on Hadditional Recordation forms (DPR 523), or may be consistent with the HABS, the Historic American Engineering Record (HAER), or the Historic American Landscape Survey (HALS) programs; a Historic Structure Report; or other recordation methods stipulated in the MOA and described in the BETP.
-The recordation undertaken by this treatment would focus on the aspect of integrity that would be affected by the project for each historic property subject to this treatment.
-For example, historic properties in an urban setting that would experience an adverse visual effect would be photographed to capture exterior and contextual views; interior spaces would not be ashject to recordation if they would not be affected.
-Consultation with the SHPO and the consulting parties will be conducted for the historic architectural resources to be documented.
-Recordation documents will follow the appropriate guidance for the recordation format and program selected.
-Copies of the documentation will be provided to the consulting parties and offered to the appropriate local governments, historical societies and agencies, or other public repositories, such as libraries.
-The documentation will also be offered in printed and electronic form to any repository or organization to which the SHPO, the Authority, and the local agency with jurisdiction over the property, through consultation, may agree.
-The electronic copy of the documentation may also be placed on an agency or organization's website. construction/ Construction Reporting Monthly Contractor, Authority to coordinate with SHPO Contractor construction/ monthly reporting BETP/ Photographs and nomination document, HABS/HAER/HALS/MOA Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction ActivitiesConstruction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.
+· 1 the HABS, the Historic Americ Record (HAER), or the Historic Landscape Survey (HALS) pro- recordation methods stipulate described in the BETP.
+The re- provide for stabilization of the before, during, and after the inadvertent damage. : American grams; or other d in the MOA and ocation plan will structures CUL-MM #11 Minimize Adverse Operational Noise Effects A BETP will identify the histor properties/historical resources subject to treatment to minim adverse effects caused by the of the HST project.
+Properties mitigation will be treated in control the landowner or land-owning the CEQA lead agency (i.e., the Preliminary project design optonoise walls, have been develor reduce noise impacts and followed methodologies for noise abate. that will be ize the indirect operational noise subject to this insultation with agencies and e Authority). ions, such as ped to help ow FRA Ongoing Contractor Contractor construction and Construction BETP PA Historic American Building Survey (HABS)/Historic American Engineering Record (HAER)/ Historic American Landscape Survey (HALS) programs, MOA Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.
+CUL-MM #12 Prepare and Submit Hat would be physically altered relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated, or destroyed by the be documented in detailed relocated for stage property.
+This documented includes photography.
+This documented for the HABS, the Historic Americant Record (HAER), or the Historic Landscape Survey (HALS) prostructure Report; or other recostipulated in the MOA and destroy and the MOA and destroy and the mould be affected for each historic property substreatment.
+For example, historicant urban setting that would be capture exterior and contexture spaces would not be subject the SHPO and the consulting conducted for the historic and resources to be documented. documents will follow the approvided to the consulting part to the appropriate local gover societies and agencies, or oth repositories, such as libraries. documentation will also be off and electronic form to any reporganization to which the SHF and the local agency with juri property, through consultation electronic copy of the document be placed on an agency or or website. construction, Construction, project that will condation that cumentation may ted recordation onsistent with an Engineering and American grams; a Historic ordation methods cribed in the aken by this aspect of d by the project eect to this ric properties in operience an a photographed to all views; interior or recordation with coarties will be nitectural Recordation ropriate guidance and program entation will be ties and offered ments, historical er public The ered in printed ository or O, the Authority, adiction over the on, may agree.
+The nitation may also Reporting Monthly Contractor, Authority to coordinate with SHPO Contractor construction/ monthly reporting BETP/ Photographs and nomination document, HABS/HAER/HALS/MOA Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction ActivitiesConstruction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.